amarillier/KrankyBearNetInfo/README.md

 - For network connections, `ss` is preferred (from `iproute2` package), but `netstat` (from `net-tools`) works as fallback
 - Some distributions may require additional permissions or kernel modules for WiFi information
 - Network statistics read from `/proc/net/dev`, which is available on all Linux systems

+## "Now this is not the end.
+It is not even the beginning of the end.
+But it is, perhaps, the end of the beginning."
+Winston Churchill, November 10, 1942